install.packages("ggplot2")14 Exploring data with ggplot2

 geom_point(alpha = .7, size = 2) +

-In Figure 14.5, we added the color aesthetic to the aes() function to map the smoker variable to the color of the points and the line of best fit.
-This allows us to see how the relationship between age and expenses differs for smokers and non-smokers.
+In Figure 14.5 we moved the color aesthetic into aes() and mapped it to the smoker variable.
+Because color is now part of the mapping, ggplot2 splits the data by smoker status and draws a separate set of points and a separate fitted line for each group.
 It probably comes as no surprise that smokers appear to incur greater expenses than non-smokers.

-Scales control how variables are mapped to the visual characteristics of the plot.
-Scale functions (which start with scale_) allow you to modify this mapping.
-In the next plot, we’ll change the x and y axis scaling, and the colors employed.
+Scales control how variables are translated into the visual characteristics of the plot.
+Scale functions (which start with scale_) let you adjust that translation.
+Next we’ll change the spacing of the x and y axis tick marks, format the y-axis as dollars, and pick our own colours.

-# modify the x and y axes and specify the colors to be used
+# modify the x and y axes and specify the colours to be used

 ggplot(data = insurance,